-4.3 Description of the IMExample Application
+4.2 Description of the IMExample Application

-The IMExample sample application when compiled creates the following class files:
+The IMExample sample application, when compiled, creates the following class files:

-- IMExample -- creates the sample application frame, maintains the only connection to the database, and allows compatibility with future releases of interMedia. - IMExampleFrame -- extends the JFrame class and displays the main frame. - IMLoginDialog -- extends the JDialog class, displays the login dialog box, and creates the connection to the database. - IMExampleQuery -- performs the SQL SELECT statement to retrieve rows of the OE.PRODUCT_INFORMATION table and displays the content of the table by product ID. - IMProductDialog -- extends the JDialog class, shows a dialog box to display detailed information for a particular product, including the product ID, product name, product description, retrieves and displays the product photo, audio, video, and testimonial data within the appropriate panel, and, supports retrieving, saving, deleting, and playing the media data.
-Allows for applying changes or rolling back changes to the media objects. - IMImagePanel -- extends the IMMediaPanel class, displays the product photo and its attributes: MIME type, image height, image width, and content length, and if it applies, generates and displays the thumbnail image. - IMAudioPanel -- extends the IMMediaPanel class and displays the product audio and its attributes: MIME type, duration of the audio, and content length. - IMVideoPanel -- extends the IMMediaPanel class and displays the product video and its attributes: MIME type, frame height, frame width, duration of the video, and content length. - IMDocPanel -- extends the IMMediaPanel class and displays the product testimonials and its attributes: MIME type and content length. - IMLoadFile -- loads a media stream (photo, video, audio, and testimonials), from a file to the PM.ONLINE_MEDIA table in the database, and if necessary, inserts a row and initializes the media objects, then updates the media data, sets the media attributes, and generates and updates the thumbnail image if loading a photo. - IMSaveFile -- saves a media stream from the database to a target file.
+- IMExample -- creates the sample application frame and maintains the only connection to the database.
+This class is the entry point of this sample application. - IMExampleFrame -- extends the JFrame class and displays the main frame. - IMLoginDialog -- extends the JDialog class, displays the login dialog box, and creates the connection to the database. - IMExampleQuery -- performs the SQL SELECT statement to retrieve rows of the OE.PRODUCT_INFORMATION table and displays the content of the table by product ID. - IMProductDialog -- extends the JDialog class, shows a dialog box to display detailed information for a particular product, including the product ID, product name, and product description.
+The IMProductDialog class also retrieves and displays the product photo, audio, video, and testimonial data within the appropriate panel.
+It supports retrieving, saving, deleting, and playing the media data.
+And, it allows for applying changes or rolling back changes to the media objects. - IMImagePanel -- extends the IMMediaPanel class, displays the product photo and its attributes: MIME type, image height, image width, and content length, and

-IMMediaPanel -- extends the JPanel class, lays out the common components for the photo, audio, video, and doc panel with load, save, delete, and play check boxes, initializes the MIME configuration for the plug-in players for the operating system detected, plays the data stream associated with the MIME type of the media, and allows users to specify their own player to play the media data stream.
+- if it applies, generates and displays the thumbnail image and displays lists for reading and writing metadata. - IMAudioPanel -- extends the IMMediaPanel class and displays the product audio and its attributes: MIME type, duration of the audio, and content length. - IMVideoPanel -- extends the IMMediaPanel class and displays the product video and its attributes: MIME type, frame height, frame width, duration of the video, and content length. - IMDocPanel -- extends the IMMediaPanel class and displays the product testimonials and its attributes: MIME type and content length. - IMLoadFile -- loads a media stream (photo, video, audio, and testimonials), from a file to the PM.ONLINE_MEDIA table in the database, and if necessary, inserts a row and initializes the media objects, then updates the media data, sets the media attributes, and generates and updates the thumbnail image if loading a photo. - IMSaveFile -- saves a media stream from the database to a target file. - IMMediaPanel -- extends the JPanel class, lays out the common components for the photo, audio, video, and doc panel with load, save, delete, and play check boxes, initializes the MIME configuration file for each operating system that lists plug-in players and media and their associated MIME types, plays the data stream associated with the MIME type of the media, and allows users to specify their own player to play the media data stream.

-The major flow among these class files is: IMExample to IMExampleFrame to IMLoginDialog (login) to IMExampleFrame.showDefaultTable() to IMExampleQuery to IMProductDialog to one group of classes (IMImagePanel, IMAudioPanel, IMVideoPanel, IMDocPanel), and finally to the last group of classes (IMLoadFile, IMSaveFile, IMMediaPanel).
+The major flow among these class files is: IMExample to IMExampleFrame to IMLoginDialog(login) to IMExampleFrame.showDefaultTable() toIMExampleQuery to IMProductDialog to one group of classes (IMImagePanel, IMAudioPanel, IMVideoPanel, IMDocPanel), and finally to the last group of classes (IMLoadFile, IMSaveFile, IMMediaPanel).